 - Gorgeous Greek: She's a seductive Greek ninja and one of Daredevil's most recognized love interests.

-- Highly Visible Ninja: Like Matt she's wears a red outfit
+- Highly Visible Ninja: Like Matt, she wears a red outfit despite being a ninja.

 - Ms. Fanservice: Considering her classic costume is maintained, hell yes.